Tadeusz Semik: Biography

-Having completed the middle and a high school diploma, Semik volunteered for the Polish Army on November 3, 1918, where was assigned to 12th Infantry Regiment in Wadowicach.
+Having completed the middle and a high school diploma, Semik volunteered for the Polish Army on 3 November 1918, where was assigned to 12th Infantry Regiment in Wadowicach.
 Together with this unit, he fought in the Polish-Soviet War.

-After the end of the war, he entered the Infantry Cadet School in Warsaw, which he graduated on July 1, 1921, and as a second lieutenant, he was assigned to the 2nd Legions' Infantry Regiment, in which he served in the years 1921-1927 as a platoon commander, and then a company commander.
+After the end of the war, he entered the Infantry Cadet School in Warsaw, which he graduated on 1 July 1921, and as a second lieutenant, he was assigned to the 2nd Legions' Infantry Regiment, in which he served in the years 1921-1927 as a platoon commander, and then a company commander.

-Then, in the years 1927–1931, he served in the maneuvering battalion of the Infantry Training Center in Rembertów, 17th Infantry Regiment in Rzeszów, from 1931 to November 12, 1935.
-On February 22, 1934, he was appointed to the rank of captain with the seniority of January 1, 1934 and the 71st position in the corps of infantry officers.
+Then, in the years 1927–1931, he served in the maneuvering battalion of the Infantry Training Center in Rembertów, 17th Infantry Regiment in Rzeszów, from 1931 to 12 November 1935.
+On 22 February 1934 he was appointed to the rank of captain with the seniority of 1 January 1934 and the 71st position in the corps of infantry officers.
 Later, he served in the KOP "Czortków" battalion as the commander of the 1st machine gun company until August 1939.
-He completed the battalion commanders' course on August 25, 1939, and was assigned to the 1st Mountain Brigade, whose task was to cover the Kraków Army eastern wing.
+He completed the battalion commanders' course on 25 August 1939, and was assigned to the 1st Mountain Brigade, whose task was to cover the Kraków Army eastern wing.